defra-design/find-prototype/README.md

 # FIND
-Prototype work around Howhow can we reduce complexity for farmers, growers and land owners as they plan, research and make decisions.
+Prototype work around how can we reduce complexity for farmers, growers and land owners as they plan, research and make decisions.